payu-india/CMS-Chatbot/docs/Tokenization/collect-payments-using-a-saved-card.md

 >
 > This scenario is applicable if any PCI or Non-PCI complied merchant sends the PayU token in a request for fulfilment purposes.

-For the sample request and response, refer to [Using Card Tokenized with PayU](ref:using-card-tokenized-with-payu).
+For the sample request and response, refer to <Anchor label="Using Card Tokenized with PayU" target="_blank" href="ref:using-card-tokenized-with-payu">Using Card Tokenized with PayU</Anchor>.

 ## Using card on a decoupled flow with network token or other partner tokenization